joshcanhelp/josh-to-11/content/md/post/76-information-reservoirs-or-how-i-keep-track-of-a-large-amount-of-incoming-information.md

 Summary
 -------

 The point I’m trying to make is not just to use the internet more, it’s to find the big deluges of information and figure out a way to store them quickly.
-Depending on your passion(s) or industry(ies), you could have totally different information to keep track of.
+Depending on your passion(s) or industry(ies), you could have a totally different set of information to monitor.
 Still, there’s probably an easy way to collect that information without having to parse it all. **Collect now, worry later.**